- Day 1: Arrival in Quito.

 The visit begins with the travelers’ registration at the southern entry point of the National Park, then, we will visit the interpretation center to learn about the fauna and flora of the area and learn more about the volcano and the Andes Mountain range.
 After this stop, we will take a one-hour walk around the Limpiopungo lagoon This is an ideal place to admire the majestic volcano and take beautiful photographs if weather permitting.

 Optionally, it is also possible to drive up towards the parking lot of the Jose Rivas Mountain refuge.
 From there, you can walk up 200 meters to reach the refuge which sits just below the glacier line and is used as a basecamp by hikers who ascend to the top of the volcano.
 Take into consideration, that the parking lot is located at 4,600 meters.
 You will enjoy lunch observing the Cotopaxi volcano, from the only hotel located inside the National Park.
-At the end of the day, we will head towards the hotel, located a few kilometers from the park’s southern entrance.
+At the end of the day, we will head towards the hotel, a historic Hacienda and guesthouse.

 We will leave from the hotel early in the morning to reach the Quilotoa volcanic lake which is in the western Andes at an altitude of 3,900 meters.
 This is one of the most beautiful and spectacular places of Ecuador that stands out for its natural environment that transmits serenity, and for its green- and turquoise-colored waters located inside an extinct volcanic caldera.
 It is possible to descend towards the shore to admire its waters from up close.
 This is a perfect spot to relax and enjoy the peacefulness of Mother Nature.
 The ascent back is an excellent exercise, but physically demanding.
 Alternatively, the community rent mules to travelers who require assistance to reach the top.
 After visiting the lake, you will have lunch at the restaurant ran by the indigenous community that live in this area.

-The trip to Quilotoa is a panoramic drive and travelers will also visit Pujilí, Zumbahua, and Tigua, which are pictures traditional Andean towns that still preserve their traditions and culture.
+The trip to Quilotoa is a panoramic drive and travelers will also visit Pujilí, Zumbahua, and Tigua, which are picturesque traditional Andean towns that still preserve their traditions and culture.
 On Saturdays, the Zumbahua indigenous market takes place, where you can admire the colors and dynamism of this important tradition.
 Tigua is particularly known for being a community of visual artists who represent in colorful paintings the indigenous lifestyle of the Andean countryside and landscape.
-You will head next to the city of Riobamba, one of the oldest cities in Ecuador.
+On this night, you will stay at the Roka Plaza hotel located in Ambato’s historic center, a land of writers and poets.

-- Day 7: Cajas National Park – Guayaquil
+- Day 7: Guamote – return to Quito.

-Transfer from the hotel to the José Joaquín de Olmedo airport in the city of Guayaquil for your international return flight.
+Transfer from the hotel to the Mariscal Sucre airport in Quito for your return international flight.